Judit Salvadó

 process

-Nutrition labels are tricky.
-They’re not just text: they mix layouts, numbers, and units that shift meaning based on context.
+However, nutrition labels are tricky.
+They’re not just text: they mix layouts, numbers and units with different meaning based on context.

 The first proposal used a compressed model (LiLT) that understood visual layouts and text simultaneously.

-In lab testing, it achieved 86% accuracy but once real-world photos entered the mix (poor lighting, blurry text...)
-OCR quality dropped reducing accuracy to around 70%.
+In internal testing, it achieved 86% accuracy but once real world photos entered the mix (poor lighting conditions, blurry texts...) the quality dropped reducing accuracy to around 70%.

 We achieved:

-95% accuracy, multilingual support, 1–2 second response times.
+95% accuracy, multilingual support and 1–2 second response times.

 Behind the scenes